• Skip to primary navigation

 • The essential oil is used in skincare products, perfumes, and aromatherapy.

 • Bergamot helps with digestion.
-One study found a phytonutrient in bergamot oil called bergamottin that is beneficial in protecting the stomach lining.
-Source
+One study found a phytonutrient in bergamot oil called bergamottin that protects the stomach lining.

 Where to Buy The Best Earl Grey Tea